natqe/hooks-for-react/README.md

 ```
 ### **`useStableMemo`**
 ---
-It is a section in [React docs](https://reactjs.org/docs/hooks-reference.html#usememo) that say that you can't rely on the stability of the return value of the `useMemo` hook.
+There is a section in [React docs](https://reactjs.org/docs/hooks-reference.html#usememo) which says that the return value of `useMemo` cannot be trusted.
 > You may rely on useMemo as a performance optimization, **not as a semantic guarantee**.
 In the future, **React may choose to “forget” some previously memoized values** and recalculate them on next render, e.g. to free memory for offscreen components.
 Write your code so that it still works without useMemo — and then add it to optimize performance.

-So for stability purpose we choose to use our implementation that replaces the original `useMemo`.
+So for stability purposes we choose to use our implementation that replaces the original `useMemo`.

 **Note**: This hook is just a alias for [`useMemoRef`](#usememoref) hook.